Employment-Based Immigration

 • EB-1 (Employment-based first preference)

-• Persons of extraordinary ability (defined by law)
+• Persons of extraordinary ability in arts, sciences, education, business, or athletics

 • Outstanding researchers and professors